weaviate/spark-connector/README.md

 )
 ```

-If you already have vectors available in your dataframe you can easily supply them with the vector option.
+If you already have vectors available in your dataframe (recommended for batch insert performance) you can easily supply them with the vector option.
 ```python
 (
     my_df